paulruziskey/csharp-level-one/module_two/string_basics.md

 #### Escape Sequences

 We can also include *escape characters* in string literals.
-Escape characters are characters which have been escaped by the *escape character* (`\`).
+Escape characters are characters formed by escaping another character with the *escape character* (`\`).
 We can use these escape characters to include newlines and tabs in strings, among other things.
 The following code demonstrates using escape characters for newline (`\n`) and tab (`\t`).

 ```c#
 Console.WriteLine("\tEach\nword\nwill\nbe\non\nits\nown\nline");